Changing Tourism in the Post-Covid World

 Luxury resorts in the country have reported a steady increase in visitors since borders reopened, and a surge during October.
 Mid-range resorts and guesthouses are also seeing demand increase.

 A large percentage of these visitors are Western holidaymakers seeking respite from Covid restrictions and a chance to relax in the sun as winter hits.

 Split stays are also now permitted – meaning visitors can split their stay between resorts, ocean safaris and guesthouses, offering the chance to experience the many sides of the Maldives once again.

-While Maldives holiday bookings are increasing, tourist numbers are still far below what’s normally expected and so visitors can expect more privacy and first class service than ever before.
+While holiday bookings are increasing, tourist numbers are still far below what’s normally expected and so visitors can expect more privacy and first class service than ever before.